Building a Customer Health Score System That Works

 Learn how to build a predictive customer health score that identifies at-risk accounts before they churn, spots expansion opportunities, and aligns your entire team around retention.

-Customer health scoring is one of the most powerful tools in a SaaS company's retention arsenal.
-A well-designed health score tells you which customers are thriving, which need help, and which are at risk of churning — often weeks or months before they leave.
+Customer health scoring is one of the most useful tools in a SaaS company's retention arsenal.
+A well-designed health score tells you which customers are thriving, which need help, and which are at risk of churning, often weeks or months before they leave.

 In this guide, we'll walk through how to build a customer health score system that actually works, what metrics to include, and how to use it to drive retention and expansion.